 Despite significant efforts, the underlying causes of OH within the models remain unexplored.
 This study investigates this issue by systematically examining the intrinsic distinctions between truthful and hallucinated responses, focusing on feature spaces.
 Our empirical results on open-source LVLMs reveal a low-rank subspace in the model parameter space, which we term ``HalluSpace'', representing the distinction between truthful and untruthful feature distributions, and can be a factor triggering OH.

-Building on this finding, we propose to mitigate OH by projecting away the detected HalluSpaces at each layer of LVLMs.
-Namely, we project the original model weights to the null space of HalluSpaces, based on which we build a novel method called \nameshort{}.
-The framework of \nameshort{} is shown in Figure~\ref{fig1}.
-Our method first applies Principal Component Analysis (PCA) to extract the low-dimensional subspaces (HalluSpaces) from the difference matrix between truthful and hallucinated features at different layers.
-Then, by orthogonalizing model weights with respect to the HalluSpaces, \nameshort{} effectively nullifies OH representations for any input, filtering out these untruthful features and resulting in contextually more accurate outputs.
+Building on this finding, we mitigate OH by projecting the features away from the detected HalluSpaces.
+Namely, we project the original model weights to the null space of HalluSpaces, based on which we build a novel method called \nameshort{} (shown in Figure~\ref{fig1}).
+Our method first applies Principal Component Analysis (PCA) to extract the low-dimensional subspaces (HalluSpaces) from the difference matrix between truthful and hallucinated features.
+Then, by orthogonalizing model weights with respect to the HalluSpaces, \nameshort{} effectively nullifies OH representations for inputs, filtering out these untruthful features and resulting in contextually more accurate outputs.